CGonzalez0115/art_through_the_centuries/README.md

 ## Code of Conduct

-Everyone interacting in the ArtThroughTheCenturies project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'victorious-cron-4999'/art_through_the_centuries/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ArtThroughoutTheYears project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'victorious-cron-4999'/art_throughout_the_years/blob/master/CODE_OF_CONDUCT.md).